 Avoid changing the set temperature

-When you regularly turn the temperature up or down depending on how hot or cold you are, the heat pump will use more power.
-Whereas, when it stays at the same temperature it will use less power.
-It would be beneficial to set the thermostat to a certain temperature and don’t alter it.
+When you regularly turn the temperature up or down to regulate the temperature in your home, the heat pump will use more power.
+It would be beneficial to set the thermostat to a certain temperature and try not to alter it, as your system will require less power to maintain a consistent temperature .

 Check the water heating temperature

-If this temperature is set to high, your heat pump will be using more power to get the water to the right temperature.
-You can lower the temperature of the water to 40 degrees or lower, which will still be enough to heat your home in an effective way.
+If this temperature is set at too high a level, your heat pump will be using more electricity than it needs to to get your water to the right temperature.
+You can lower the temperature of the water to 40 degrees or lower, which will still be enough to heat your home.

 Properly maintain your heat pump

-Inadequate maintenance of your air source heat pump could result in a 25% increase in your energy bills.
-Dirty and blocked filters reduce the level of airflow that can move through the system and could harm the performance.
+Inadequate maintenance of your air source heat pump could result in an increase in your energy bills, sometimes by as much as 25%.
+Filters that are dirty or blocked restrict airflow through the system, affecting performance.
 Your heat pump should be serviced every year.

 How much does a heat pump cost per hour?